GMAT Verbal Reasoning Questions

 Sentence Correction

-Through this section, your language proficiency and basic knowledge to form the structure of a sentence is evaluated.
-The sentence correction comprises of those verbal reasoning questions that target the grammatical acumen of aspirants.
+Through this section, your language proficiency and basic knowledge to form the structure of a sentence are evaluated.
+The sentence correction comprises those verbal reasoning questions that target the grammatical acumen of aspirants.
 Read our blog on set sentence correction rules to learn about this section in further detail.

 For Example,